acarmisc/tweetstory/doc/api/index.rst

 Returns: ::

-    HTTP/1.1 200 OK
-    Date: Sat, 10 May 2014 10:29:30 GMT
-    Server: Apache/2.2.15 (Red Hat)
-    Content-Length: 4
-    Content-Type: text/html; charset=utf-8
-    Vary: Accept-Encoding

-    myToken
+    { "response": "UsErT0k3n" }

-Where ``myToken`` is the user logged token.
+Where ``response`` contains the user logged token.
 This value must be used in the next queries.

 Example: ::